Charles de Gaulle

 What This Route Really Costs (Including the Costs Nobody Mentions)

-Public transport is the cheapest way to move between the airports (€), priced per person, but it's not the whole story — you're paying for RER B and then a separate Orlyval ticket, or a single combined Paris Region–Airports ticket if you're taking the Metro 14 route instead, and either way that's on top of whatever you already spent getting into Paris.
+Public transport is the cheapest method of travelling between the airports when you take it on a per-person basis, but this doesn't tell the entire story since you have to pay for the RER B and then also get an Orlyval ticket, or instead opt for a single Paris Region–Airports ticket if you're using the Metro 14 route, and in either case you must add to that whatever money you had already spent to get into Paris.

 Mistakes to Avoid on the CDG → Orly Journey